Chronos-Vault/chronos-vault-platform-/docs/blog/01-introducing-chronos-vault.md

 *Mathematically provable.*

-That question led to Chronos Vault and Trinity Protocol™—a system where every security claim can be verified with cryptographic proof.
+That question led to Chronos Vault and Trinity Protocol™ a system where every security claim can be verified with cryptographic proof.

 ---